Skaarup, Frederick C. Unteroffizier - Westfälische Feldartillerie-Regiment Nr. 22 and Reserve Feldartillerie-Regiment Nr. 45

 The family later moved to Carleton County, where Frederick bought a farm located at Strong Corner not far from Mount Delight and the village of Centreville.
-Fred Jr married Eva Givskud and set up home in River-de-Chute.
+Fred Jr married Eva Givskud and they set up home in River-de-Chute.
 Harold joined the Canadian Army, serving with the 8th Canadian Hussars (Princess Louise’s), and served overseas with his armoured regiment until he was killed in Italy in September 1944.
-Aage married Beatrice Estabrooks and then joined the RCAF, serving overseas and across Canada before settling back on the farm at Strong Corner in New Brunswick in 1973.
-Carl married Phyllis Walton and then joined the Canadian Army, RCEME, also serving overseas and in many locations in Canada before settling down in New Brunswick.
+Aage married Beatrice Estabrooks and then joined the RCAF, serving overseas in Germany and across Canada before settling back on the farm at Strong Corner in New Brunswick in 1973.
+Carl married Phyllis Walton and then joined the Canadian Army, RCEME, also serving overseas in Germany and Egypt, and in many locations in Canada before settling down in New Brunswick.

 Frederick and Anne Skaarup, posing for their passport photos in the 1940s.